V-Sekai/v-sekai-game/README.md

 ## How do I get it?

 V-Sekai is still currently in a pre-release state.
 We do not currently offer pre-packaged downloads as of yet.
-It is also highly experimental and due to its focus on providing native user-generated content support, and is still being evaluated for security.
+It is also highly experimental and due to its focus on providing native user-generated content support, is still being evaluated for security.
 Use at your own risk.

 ## How do I build it?